tf-encrypted/moose/README.md

 # Moose

-Moose is a framework for secure multi-party computation, written in Rust.
+Moose is a production-ready framework for encrypted learning and data processing in a distributed environment.

 Moose includes an API, a compiler, and a runtime.
 It’s designed to be secure, fast, scalable, and extensible.
 Moose is production ready and secure by default.